History of the Library

-Today, Charles W. Gibson Public Library is maintained in the same building with much of the original architecture and fixtures.
+Since 1942, the Charles W. Gibson Public has operated at its current location.
 Preservation of the building continues to be one of the organization’s major goals, while still keeping in mind ways to expand the services provided.
 Currently, funds for the library come from the City of Buckhannon Levy, West Virginia Library Commission, the Lowell Armstrong Trust and individual contributions.